Composite vs Timber Decking: Which is Right for Your Perth Home?

 This is what wood does:

-• Can Be Refinished: Deck looking a little tired?
+Can it be refinished if the deck looks a little worn out?
 Sand it back, re-oil, done.
-Composite cannot be just reloaded that way.
+Composite cannot just be reloaded that way.

 That is a pretty solid advantage, especially if appearance and cost are high on your list of priorities.